Mustafa-Awami/Lara2fa/README.md

 php artisan vendor:publish --tag=lara2fa-routes
 ```

-then in `routes\web.php` add the following line at the end:
+Then, in `routes/web.php`, add the following line at the end:

 ```php
 require __DIR__.'/lara2fa.php';
 ```

-make sure to disable the orginal route file by adding `Lara2fa::ignoreRoutes();` in `app/Providers/Lara2faServiceProvider.php` register method
+Make sure to disable the original route file by adding `Lara2fa::ignoreRoutes();` in the register method of `app/Providers/Lara2faServiceProvider.php`:

 ```php
 namespace App\Providers;